 Eggplant Chicken Parmesan | Gluten-Free

 Make one of your favorite comfort foods, like Chicken Parmesan, a little healthier by adding eggplant.
 More veggies always make it better for you!
-Plus it add a really nice texture and flavor.
+Plus it keeps the gluten-free breading from getting soggy.

 Eggplant Chicken Parmesan

 Chicken Parm is such a staple comfort food around here.
 And this version of eggplant chicken parmesan shows up on the menu often!

 Especially during the summer when eggplants are in season.
 The eggplant adds a nice texture and taste to the dish.

 Plus it keeps the chicken nice and crispy when you put the red sauce and cheese on top.

 It is another way to “healthify” gluten-free fried food.
 And do we love fried food.
 Since I could start eating goat’s milk again we’ve been frying up all sorts of stuff.